Do0mi/magnet/API_DOCUMENTATION.md

 - **Automatic Verification**: Saudi phone numbers are automatically verified
 - **Manual Verification**: Other verification methods available

+#### User Disallowance System
+- **Account Disallowance**: Admins can disallow users from logging in and performing actions
+- **Disallowance Tracking**: Track who disallowed a user, when, and the reason
+- **Allowance Tracking**: Track who allowed a user and when
+- **Login Prevention**: Disallowed users cannot login or perform any actions
+- **Business Action Prevention**: Disallowed business users cannot add products
+- **Self-Protection**: Admins cannot disallow their own accounts
+- **Admin Protection**: Admin users cannot be disallowed by other admins

 ### Bilingual Message System
 The API includes a comprehensive bilingual message system: